“What steps must I take to ensure my Property Condition Report is correct?” Owner, WA

 A full PCR, using the prescribed content, must be used to create the exiting PCR.
 Some property managers use a summary to identify the areas of concern; however, this can only be in addition to the standard PCR, not as a substitute for it.

-An outgoing PCR is required even if the tenancy was entered into prior to 1 July 2013, and/or there is no ingoing PCR.
+An outgoing PCR is required even if the tenancy was entered into before 1 July 2013 or no ingoing PCR.

 Tenants should be given a reasonable opportunity to be present at the final inspection.